-Together with water leak detection (capacitance monitoring), Sensative’s Strips MS +Drip also comes with temperature and light (LUX) monitoring, which means that residential owners can simultaneously monitor other indoor conditions.
-Such data are valuable for optimizing heat distribution, planning for renovations, and more.
+With water leak detection (capacitance monitoring), Sensative’s Strips MS +Drip also comes with temperature and light (LUX) monitoring, which means that residential owners can simultaneously monitor other indoor conditions.
+Such data are valuable for optimizing heat distribution, renovating planning, and more.

-Further, the Yggio platform is an open platform which “speaks” many different sensor languages, allowing users to connect a wide range of devices from different manufacturers, enabling them to tailor their very best unique solutions.
-With Yggio’s openness, users are free to treat their data as they wish, develop their own services, and more.
+Further, the Yggio platform is an open platform that “speaks” many different sensor languages, allowing users to connect a wide range of devices from different manufacturers, enabling them to tailor their very best unique solutions.
+With Yggio’s openness, users can treat their data as they wish, develop their own services, and more.

 Shop for products

 Strips MS +Drip sensors can be found directly in our webshop.

 For the customer who wants to learn about IoT and try out Sensative’s MS +Drip sensors together with the Yggio platform, we offer a “Starter Kit for Water Leak risk management” for monitoring water leaks, temperature, doors/windows, and more.
 A powerful starter kit that works excellent in any commercial buildings.